-5 Super Simple Ways to Go Green with Your Beauty Routine
+5 Easy Steps You Can Take to Go Green with Your Beauty Routine

 1. Use Every Last Drop

 Can't reach the serum at the bottom of the jar?
 If a cotton swab doesn't get it, consider a tool designed to keep products from going to waste.
-We love Every Drop's beauty spatula, which you can buy on Amazon for just $5.89.
+A top-rated option is the Every Drop Beauty Spatula, which you can buy on Amazon for just $5.
 But don't try to thin out the formula.
 "Water seriously impacts a product's efficacy," says Annie Jackson, co-founder of clean beauty brand retailer Credo.
 Better to turn a bottle over, give it a shake, then let gravity do the rest

 2. Recycle Your Empties